ucsb-cs32/s21/_lab/lab08.md

 ```
 validate
 ```
 and before creating an image, validate that all shapes are drawable.
-(The example fullmain.cpp file includes an example).
+(The example TestmainPartial.cpp file includes an example).
 ```
 		//prior to creating image test all valid
 		for (auto s : theShapes) {